 While your college search should begin with a self-exploration, after you have begun to narrow in on a list of possible schools keep the following in mind: apply strategically!
 While it is impossible to know whether you will be accepted to any given school, you can manage the process by preparing yourself for likely outcomes.
-Once you’ve narrowed your list of schools, sort your choices into four tiers according to your chances of acceptance.
-Applying to at least one school in each category can help maximize your options.
+Develop a balanced list of colleges/universities to which you will apply.

-Your grades and test scores are at the high end or well within the mix of the enrolled student profile, as a result your chance of being admitted is very high.
+Schools that seldom reject candidates with your credentials.
+Your grades and test scores are at the high end or well within the mix of the enrolled student profile.
 Consider applying to one or two of these schools

 In addition to you having a very good chance of being admitted, this option is also affordable should the financial aid packages at other schools prove disappointing.
 Apply to at least one "financially feasible" school